Let the society know you're interested but not yet ready for a membership.

-Welcome to your society, OpSoc.
-The University of Plymouth Optometry Society is the exclusive society for optometry students at University of Plymouth, representing approximately 200 students across the programme.
-With an active events calendar and excellent company links, we provide a social network and professional forum for our students, enhancing their time at university.
+Welcome to OpSoc!
+The University of Plymouth Optometry Society is the exclusive society for BSc (Hons) Optometry students at The University of Plymouth, representing approximately 200 students across the programme.
+With an active events calendar and excellent links with industry, we provide a social network and professional forum for our students, enhancing their time at university.

-You can find out more about our society on our society website and also on our social media pages, including Facebook, Twitter and Instagram.
+You can find out more about our society on our society website and also on our social media pages - Facebook, Twitter and Instagram.

-Run by our social secretaries, our monthly socials are varied and therefore, cater to all our members' interests.
-Our most popular events include our Freshers' events, our Christmas meal and the biggest event of the year, EYEBALL.
-This year's Eyeball brought together 150 staff and students at the National Marine Aquarium in Plymouth.
+Our social secs run socials throughout the year that cater for our diverse membership, namely our Freshers events, Christmas meal and the highlight of the year, EYEBALL.
+This year's Eyeball brought together 150 staff and students at the Crowne Plaza Hotel on the Plymouth Hoe.
 You can catch the aftermovie here.

 Membership is just £10 and provides access to everything mentioned above.
-Most of our events, merchandise and ticket sales are members only and therefore, membership is advised.
+Most of our events, merchandise and ticket sales are members only and therefore, membership is required.

-Our society is largely funded by membership and event sponsorship from our optical connections so our society relies on our students.
+Our society is largely funded by membership and event sponsorship so our society relies on our students.